 We are referring to any investigation for a business owner, whether a sole proprietor or corporation manager or executive, that relates to protecting the assets of the business.
-The most common service we provide is pre-employment screening of job applicants, not only production line workers but sales representatives and management personnel.
-However, we also conduct loss prevention assignments, whether they require an undercover operative in the workplace or surveillance of a sales representative.
+We conduct loss prevention assignments, whether they require an undercover operative in the workplace or surveillance of a sales representative.
 We are seeing more assignments in intellectual property investigations, such as counterfeit products in secondary retail markets, trademark infringements and software piracy.
-For small business owners, in addition to background screening we often assist in collateral recovery and judgment enforcement, such as skip tracing and asset investigations.
-For more information on business investigations, go to our Business Services page.
+We also provide investigative services to companies that are self-insured, on a Workers’ Compensation claim that appears suspicious, for example.
+In addition, a common service we provide to businesses both large and small is pre-employment screening of job applicants, not only production line workers but sales representatives and management personnel.
+For small business owners, we often assist in collateral recovery and judgment enforcement, such as skip tracing and asset investigations.
+For more information, go to our Business Investigations and Background Screening pages.

 What do you mean by an asset investigation?

 An asset investigation is the search for the property and other holdings of a judgment debtor or a subject in anticipation of litigation.
 An asset investigation can be limited to a search for unencumbered real estate and personal property, such as boats, airplanes, motor vehicles, collectibles, etc. A more extensive asset investigation involves a search for bank accounts, which are conducted in compliance with all applicable laws, such as the Graham Leach Bliley Act.